14 Aztecs naemd to all-conferecne team

 Aztecs add five swimmers for 2013-14 season

-Heading into his eighth season as the Head Coach of the San Diego State Swimming and Diving Team, Mike Shrader's accomplishments have been nothing short of spectacular.
-His Aztecs are coming off s second-place finish at Mountain West Conference championship meet title in the past five years after compiling a perfect 11-0 record in dual meet competition.
+Heading into his ninth season in the fall as the Head Coach of the San Diego State Swimming and Diving Team, Mike Shrader's accomplishments have been nothing short of spectacular.
+His Aztecs are coming off their third Mountain West Conference championship meet title in the past five years after compiling a perfect 18-0 record in dual meet competition.
 SDSU also captured the regular-season league title during the 2010-11 campaign, the last time the conference crowned a regular-season champion.

 In 2014 Shrader sent six swimmers to the NCAA Championship meet saw freshman Anika Apostalon earn All-America honors while four others captured honorable mention All-America accolades.
 Apostlaon was named the Mountain West Swimmer of the Year while Shrader picked up the conference Coach of the Year award for the fifth time.
 It marked the fourth time in the past five years that SDSU has produced the conference swimmer of the year.
 In addition, Mikaela Macklin picked up the Mountain West Senior Award as she concluded a stellar four-year career at SDSU.